 You may already manage some environmental risks through your efforts to comply with Victoria's occupational health and safety (OHS) and dangerous goods laws.
-For example, using and storing chemicals and fuels safely, and keeping your business clean and tidy.
+For example, using and storing chemicals and fuels safely, and keeping your buildings and sites clean and tidy.
 You may also be familiar with 'reasonably practicable', a term used in OHS.

-The core duties in the EP Act are outlined on pages 9 to 14 of this guide.
+The core duties in the EP Act are outlined on pages 10 to 14 of this guide.
 In some instances, there may be specific requirements detailed in the EP Regulations.
 These are signposted throughout the guide.

-EPA's compliance and enforcement approach involves encouragement and deterrence to motivate action.
-For more information see Chapter 5 - How environment protection law is enforced.
+EPA's compliance and enforcement approach involves a mix of encouragement and deterrence to motivate action.
+See 'Chapter 6 - How environment protection law is enforced' for more information.